tamas-visy/cs4nlp-plmrb/docs/INSTALL.md

 #
 # DO NOT ADD THIS FILE TO VERSION CONTROL!
 HELLO_FROM_ENV_FILE = ABCDEFGH
+PYTHONPATH = F:\ULL\PATH\FROM\DRIVE\TO\cs4nlp-plmrb
 #   ----------------------------------------------------------------

 ```

+Update the variable `PYTHONPATH` to the appropriate value.
+This is necessary for the code to run in VS Code.

 After the last line, feel free to add any settings you want, such as `LOGGING_LEVEL = DEBUG` or `SKIP_CUDA_CHECK = True`.